GS-KAN: Parameter-Efficient Kolmogorov-Arnold Networks via Sprecher-Type Shared Basis Functions: Theoretical Background

 \subsection{Kolmogorov-Arnold Representation (KAN)}

-In contrast to the fixed nodes of MLPs, Kolmogorov \cite{kolmogorov1963} proved that any continuous multivariate function on a compact domain $[0,1]^n$ can be represented exactly as a superposition of continuous univariate functions.
+In contrast to MLPs, Kolmogorov \cite{kolmogorov1963} proved that any continuous multivariate function on a compact domain $[0,1]^n$ can be represented exactly as a superposition of continuous univariate functions.
+The proposed {KAN} architecture \cite{liu2024kan} parameterizes these univariate functions $\phi_{q,p}$ as B-splines.

 \begin{theorem}[Kolmogorov-Arnold Representation] For any continuous function $f: [0,1]^n \to \mathbb{R}$, there exist continuous univariate functions $\Phi_q$ and $\phi_{q,p}$ such that:

 \end{theorem}